Tombulu language: Status

 The Tombulu language is in critical need of revitalization.
 It is not being spoken as a first language in highly populated areas such as Tomohon, Pineleng, and Tanawangko.
 Traditionally Tombulu-speaking villages such as Woloan, Tara-Tara, Lolah, and Lemoh are not so today.
 The Board of Education of the Indonesian government has not offered any help either to the Tombulu language or any other local languages that are in decline.
 It is responsible for the removal of the Muatan Lokal from the daily curriculum of all grade schools across the nation in the past few years.
-Muatan Lokal, if available, is a daily class which most provinces in Indonesia use to teach the new generations the local languages.
+Muatan Lokal, if available, is a daily class which most provinces in Indonesia use to teach the new generations the local languages and culture.

 Tombulu is still spoken in villages such as Kayawu, Rurukan, Kumelembuai, Pinaras, Suluan, Kembes, Tombuluan, Rumengkor, Kali, Tondangow, Sawangan, and Rambunan all the way to the children.
-Once every month, it is used in sermons in local churches.
+One Sunday on every month, Tombulu language is used in sermon in its local churches.

 At the beginning of 2013, an Indonesian-Tombulu dictionary was first released.
 A New Testament version of the Bible in Tombulu language was released in November 2018.